codr7/forthy2/README.md

 Nil
 ```

+`A` is the root type, from which all types except `Nil` are derived.
 Type relationships may be queried using `isa`; which returns the direct parent type if any, and `_` otherwise.

 ```
   Nil.isa A